 Most of the money laundered in the United States comes from the marketing of illegal narcotics.
-Other “laundered” money may come from illegal activities such as the selling of “black market” goods and or services such as prostitution, and illegal gambling.
+Other “laundered” money may come from illegal activities, such as the selling of “black market” goods, and/or services like prostitution and illegal gambling.

-Money laundering can carry any of the following offenses:
+Money laundering can carry any of the following penalties:

-- Civil liability for twice the value of property or monetary value up to the maximum value of the property; or
+- Civil liability for twice the value of property or monetary value up to the maximum value of the property or $10,000

-If you are dealing with charges of money laundering, give The Hoffman Firm a call today at (305) 249-0090 and see what plan of action they recommend for you.
-This firm welcomes clients in Miami-Dade County, North Miami, and several other areas.
+If you are dealing with charges of money laundering, give The Hoffman Firm a call today and see what plan of action we can recommend for you.
+Our firm welcomes clients in Miami-Dade County, Broward County, North Miami, and several other areas.